Aspects and Importance of Essential Elements in Contract Law

 Promissory Estoppel

 It is a doctrine according to which in specific circumstances a person is prevented from going back on their promise because it is not supported by appropriate consideration.
 This doctrine was developed in the case of Central London Property Trust Ltd v High Trees Ltd [1947] KB 130.
-In this case, the defendant was prevented to going back on their previous promise in order to accept the lower rent contempt to the fact that the promise was not supported by consideration.
+In this case, the defendant was prevented from going back on their previous promise to accept the lower rent contempt to the fact that the promise was not supported by consideration.

 Expressed terms

 These contractual terms are inserted by the mutual consent of contracting parties.
-There are three types of expressed terms i.e. conditions, warranties and innominate terms.
+There are three types of expressed terms i.e. conditions, warranties, and innominate terms.
 The description of these terms is enumerated below...

 Condition